Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 ### Control Unit

-The control unit houses the [Byonics TT4 APRS transceiver], Byonics HTK2P [interface cable], and the [Byonics TT4 LCD display].
+The control unit houses the [Byonics TT4 APRS transceiver], Byonics HTK2P [interface cable], the [Byonics TT4 LCD display], and a DC-DC buck converter.
 A mount is provided for the TT4 PCB, with adequate space to attach the interface cable inside the enclosure.
 There is an opening for the DB9 serial connection required for programming.
 You will need either a DB9 serial with null modem or a USB to serial adapter, e.g. FTDI (null modem), to configure the TT4.
 Supposedly, a PS2 keyboard can be connected to the LCD adapter board and used to configure the TT4, but I did not verify that this approach works.
-There are also 2 panel-mount PowerPole connections, one on the left side for power in, and one on the right to power the HT.
+There are also 2 panel-mount PowerPole connections: one on the left side for power in, and one on the right to power the HT.
 I used the Baofeng 12V battery adapter, but the voltage regulation electronics are in the 12V lighter socket assembly, and thus useless in this application.
-Instead, the 12V battery power is routed through a DC buck converter to reduce the voltage to 7.8V for the HT.
+Instead, the 12V battery power is routed through a DC-DC buck converter to maintain the HT voltage at 7.8V.
 A Powerwerx PowerPole distribution hub is included to manage the power connections inside the enclosure.

 The top has the power switch and the LCD display.